cybozu-go/accurate/docs/kubectl-accurate.md

 Create a [SubNamespace][] named `NAME` in `NS` namespace.

-After that, Innu will create a namespace `NAME` as a sub-namespace of `NS`.
+After that, Accurate will create a namespace `NAME` as a sub-namespace of `NS`.

 ### `sub delete NAME`

 Delete a [SubNamespace][] named `NAME` in the parent namespace of `NAME` namespace.

-After that, Innu will delete `NAME` namespace.
+After that, Accurate will delete `NAME` namespace.

 ### `sub move NS PARENT`

 Move a sub-namespace `NS` to a different root or sub-namespace.

-After that, Innu will create [SubNamespace][] object in the new parent namespace.
+After that, Accurate will create [SubNamespace][] object in the new parent namespace.

 ### `sub graft NS PARENT`